wgseligman/GramsSim/mac/README.md

 detector (the 'sky') and are focused on the center of the TPC.
 The energy spectrum comes from a histogram (see scripts/Hist2Text.C).

+`outline.mac` - just shows an outline of the detector, and is colored so that it's more suitable for inclusion in talks.
+Give this one some extra time to load, since it's turning off the visibility for a number of volumes.

 `debug-geom.mac` - run Geant4's geometry validation (takes a long time!)